General Information

 Selection Process

-The educational mission of the University of San Diego embraces a commitment to academic excellence, individual dignity and the development of the knowledge, values and skills that will prepare students for service to their professional, global, civic, and faith communities.
-As a Roman Catholic institution, USD has a moral and theological commitment to educating a diverse student body.
-Accordingly, USD welcomes and respects those whose lives are formed by different traditions, recognizing that diversity of viewpoint, background and experience (including race; ethnicity; cultural diversity; gender, both in identity and expression; religion; age; socioeconomic status; disability and sexual orientation) among the student body is essential to the full and informed exchange of ideas and to the quality of legal education USD seeks to provide.
+The educational mission of the University of San Diego embraces a commitment to academic excellence, individual dignity, and the development of the knowledge, values, and skills that will prepare students for service to their professional, global, civic, and faith communities.
+As a contemporary Catholic institution, USD has a moral and theological commitment to educating a diverse and inclusive student body.
+Accordingly, USD welcomes and respects those whose lives are formed by different traditions, recognizing that diversity of viewpoint, background and experience (including race, ethnicity, cultural diversity, gender, both in identity and expression, religion, age, socioeconomic status, disability and sexual orientation) among the student body is essential to the full and informed exchange of ideas and to the quality of legal education USD seeks to provide.

-While LSAT scores, GRE scores and undergraduate GPAs are important elements, other factors can also be significant in the admissions decision.
-These factors include: other graduate study; work experience and community or professional service; awards and distinctions; personal recommendations; maturity and character; geographical background; undergraduate and graduate institutions and major; length of time elapsed since completion of undergraduate work; demonstrated motivation, discipline, and leadership ability; demonstrated success in completing a demanding educational program or activity; demonstrated success in overcoming hardship, discrimination, a social or economic disadvantage, or physical disability; and demonstrated evidence of future promise, including the capacity to contribute to the legal profession and society.
+While LSAT scores, GRE scores and undergraduate GPAs are important elements, other factors are significant in the admissions decision.
+These factors include: other areas of graduate study; work experience; community or professional service; awards and distinctions; personal recommendations; maturity and character; geographical background; undergraduate and graduate institutions and major; length of time elapsed since completion of undergraduate work; demonstrated motivation, discipline, and leadership ability; demonstrated success in completing a demanding educational program or activity; demonstrated success in overcoming hardship, discrimination, a social or economic disadvantage, or physical disability; and demonstrated evidence of future promise, including the capacity to contribute to the legal profession and society; and lived experiences and perspectives that embody the University of San Diego and School of Law’s mission statement and values.

-The goal of the admissions committee, which serves in an advisory capacity to the dean of the School of Law, is to consider all of the qualitative factors of each applicant that are demonstrative of the applicant's ability to successfully study law and serve as a member of the legal profession.
-In choosing from among the pool of qualified candidates, the admissions committee—cognizant of the educational mission of the university, the critical role students play in educating one another and the diverse needs of the legal profession—considers the diversity of the class as a whole.
-The admissions process is highly selective—the School of Law receives over 3,500 applications for 250 available spaces in its entering class.
+The goal of the admissions committee, which serves in an advisory capacity to the dean of the School of Law, is to consider all of the qualitative factors of each applicant that demonstrate the applicant's ability to successfully study law and serve as a member of the legal profession.
+When selecting from a pool of qualified candidates, the admissions committee takes into account the educational mission of the university, the critical role students play in educating one another, the demands of the legal profession, and the needs of the clients and communities they will serve.
+The admissions process is highly selective—the School of Law receives approximately 3,600 applications for 260 available spaces in its entering class.

 Notification of Decision